ercanon/Sprite-Sorting-Camera-Culling/docs/README.md

 ### TODO 3
 #### The function to draw everything
 We need in the entity manager a function to draw entities and maps.
-So, for the moment, adapt how the map and the entities are drowed.
+So, for the moment, adapt how the map and the entities are drawed.

 ### TODO 3.5
 #### Detect the tiles with attributes